YuliyaDzemidovich/aviation-api/README.md

 - Only the ICAO code lookup is in scope.
 - No user management is required.

+## Solution

 ### Chosen Tech stack

 Java 21
 Spring Boot 3.5.6
 Maven

+### My assumptions
+- it's a public endpoint.
+I assume basic auth (like DDoS protection) will be available on the firewall/gateway level

+### Implementation
+- Layered structure: controller, service, provider, client
+- 3d party integration with https://api.aviationapi.com

+### Trade-offs
+- [Time limit] JsonNode used to handle JSON response from third party - probably we'll need fields mapping on our side
+- [Time limit] logs injection with user input (ICAO code) - that needs either input validation or no input logging

+### Next Steps
+- Add validation for input ICAO code - that will lower incorrect requests earlier than they reach 3d party side
+- Add caching (Redis or other) - GET endpoint with rarely changed info is a perfect candidate for caching - that will significantly reduce the load for 3d party requests.
+Proposed TTL 1h-24h